yufanluo-math/yufanluo-math.github.io/_pages/about.md

 ## Publications and preprints
 * Finiteness of Tame Galois Representations with Noetherian Image in Positive Characteristic. <br> Submitted for publication.
 * Counterexamples to a conjecture of Tsfasman and Vladut. <br> Submitted for publication.
+* A non-abelian free pro-$p$ group is not linear over a pro-$p$ ring of Krull dimension one.  <br> Submitted for publication.
 * Remarks on the Boston Unramified Fontaine-Mazur Conjecture, II. <br>  [https://arxiv.org/abs/2601.20395](https://arxiv.org/abs/2601.20395)(2026).
 Submitted for publication.
 * On the second partial Global Euler-Poincaré characteristics for Galois cohomology. <br> [https://arxiv.org/abs/2509.03218](https://arxiv.org/abs/2509.03218) (2025).
 Submitted for publication.
 * Geometrization of $p$-adic characters of $\mathbb{Z}_{p}$. <br> To appear in *Annales mathématiques du Québec*.
 (2026).